aupu9659/Git--r-done/README.md

 # Git--r-done

 Milestone 1
+Company Name: LaziCard

 1. Team Name: Git -r done
-2. Company/Product Name: LaziCard
-3. Vision Statement: To prevent birthdays from ever being overlooked.
+2. Members: Audrey Puls, Dan Schwabacher, Nicholas Montoya, Le Qin, Ruiwen Jin, Yifan Li
-4. Description:
+3. Description:

 	 LaziCard is an auto-generated birthday card delivery service which interfaces with the user through a website.
 This website allows the user to create a username and password so